panec/MVSass/README.md

 ### MVS nth notation

-Sometimes we have a need to define different style when the element in nth-child of some partent element.
-Normally you need to forsee those situations on implementation stage and it is hard to change those values later on, you always have to relate to source file and change nesting.
+Sometimes we have a need to define different style when the element in nth-child of some parent element.
+Normally you need to foresee those situations on implementation stage and it is hard to change those values later on, you always have to relate to source file and change nesting.
 To prevent this situations MVS extends its notation to support nth child selectors.

-To prevent issues with applying values for different breakepoints when they are different we need to define specific version of our `respont-to` function
+To prevent issues with applying values for different breakpoints when they are different we need to define specific version of our `respond-to` function

 ```sass
 @mixin respond-to-specific($size) {